Visa Information

 How to Obtain the Re-Entry Permit

 You may get either a One-time Re-Entry Permit or a Multiple-Entry Permit.
-If you plan to travel outside Thailand only one time, a Single Re-Entry Permit is sufficient.
-If you plan to travel out of Thailand more than once, you should get a Multiple Re-Entry permit.
+If you plan to travel outside Thailand only one time, you may get a Single Re-Entry Permit.
+If you plan to travel out of Thailand more than once, you may get a Multiple Re-Entry permit.

 Re-entry Permit Fee